Nigerian Suya Recipe

 • Thaw frozen meat by putting it in the fridge a day before using it.

-Homemade Suya Spice for Suya Recipe
+Suya Spice

 If you can’t find suya spice in your local grocery store, then make it from scratch instead!
 There are two ways you can do it: you can use peanut powder or whole roasted peanuts.